 1715 Jacobite Rebellion

 In 1715 the Jacobins once again attempted an uprising.
 The Earl of Mar raised the Standard for James III and VIII at Braemar on September 6th.
 Forces soon gathered and captured much of the North of Scotland quite quickly.
 Parliament responded by issuing the Habeas Corpus Act which effectively granted land to tenants if the landlord was implicated in the uprising.
-By October on Stirling Castle remained in government hands north of the Forth.
-Though the initiative seems to have been in the hands of the Jacobites, it was not seized upon.
+By October only Stirling Castle remained in government hands north of the Forth.
+Though the initiative seems to have been in the hands of the Jacobite’s, it was not seized upon.
 The Earl of Mar failed to order a final decisive advance against the Earl of Argyll, allowing reinforcements to arrive.

 In England the government moved quickly to ensure that no Jacobin sympathisers could rally to the cause.
 Key ports were reinforced.
 Cities such as Oxford that were known to have a significant number of Jacobin sympathisers had Dragoons enter them and take control of the area, with the sympathisers detained to ensure their good conduct.
 By November 1715 the Jacobins were retreating, defeated at Preston and surrendering at Inverness.

 James the Old Pretender landed in Scotland himself in December.
 The cause was almost lost as he arrived.
 Mar adopted a scorched earth tactic to try and deny the government forces supplies.
 It was a futile attempt to retain any control.
 James sailed from Montrose for France in February 1716, the uprising had come to an end.